 Female treated with Restylane, Vbeam and eMatrix

-Fraxel® Dual laser – This laser is very flexible and can be used to treat a range of different skin conditions.
+This laser is very flexible and can be used to treat a range of different skin conditions.
 The Fraxel Dual Laser operates on two different wavelengths.
-The 1550 wavelength is able to penetrate deeper layers of the skin and is used for treating fine lines, wrinkles, and acne scars.
-The 1927 wavelength penetrates skin on a more shallow level and is primarily used to treat problems with pigmentation and skin discoloration.
-The Fraxel laser is able to fine-tune skin rejuvenation treatment by targeting only a fraction of skin tissue at a time, leaving the surrounding skin intact.
-This fractionated method of skin resurfacing yields quick healing, allowing your skin to swiftly produce and remodel new collagen in order to reveal a more youthful complexion.
+The 1550 wavelength can penetrate deeper layers of the skin and is used for treating fine lines, wrinkles, and acne scars.
+The 1927 wavelength penetrates the skin on a shallower level and is primarily used to treat problems with pigmentation and skin discoloration.
+The Fraxel laser can fine-tune skin rejuvenation treatment by targeting only a fraction of skin tissue at a time, leaving the surrounding skin intact.
+This fractionated method of skin resurfacing yields quick healing, allowing your skin to swiftly produce and remodel new collagen to reveal a more youthful complexion.

-V-Beam® Laser – This laser is exceptional in its capacity to treat redness caused by an array of skin conditions, from acne to rosacea.
-The laser operates at a wavelength which exclusively targets skin cells holding onto red pigment, making it a highly effective option for treating facial redness, broken blood vessels, and spider veins.
+This laser is exceptional in its capacity to treat redness caused by an array of skin conditions, from acne to rosacea.
+The laser operates at a wavelength that exclusively targets skin cellsholding onto red pigment, making it a highly effective option for treating facial redness, broken blood vessels, and spider veins.
 For patient comfort, there is a Dynamic Cooling Device (TM) (DCD) that cools the skin before emitting each laser pulse, protecting the skin and preventing post-treatment bruising.
 The laser treatment itself only takes a few minutes to complete and since there is no downtime, you can put makeup on or return to work promptly after the procedure.

 Before and after Vbeam: 2 months

-How long do results last from laser skin resurfacing?
+How long does it take to see results from laser skin resurfacing?

 Is laser skin resurfacing permanent?